iamsahil1309/DABOTICS/README.md

 To get a copy of the project up and running on your local machine, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/dabotics-internship.git`
+1. Clone the repository: `git clone https://github.com/iamsahil1309/DDABOTICS.git`
-2. Navigate to the project directory: `cd dabotics-internship`
+2. Navigate to the project directory: `cd DABOTICS`

 ## Contributing